-The associate in arts (AA) program emphasizes liberal arts and is intended for students who wish to transfer to a four-year college or university.
-This degree program offers courses comparable to the freshman and sophomore levels at four-year colleges and universities.
+The Associate in Arts degree shall be granted for a planned program of study consisting of a minimum of 60 semester hours of credit (SHC) of college transfer courses.
+Within the degree program includes opportunities for the achievement of competence in reading, writing, oral communication, fundamental mathematical skills, and basic computer use.
 Academic advisors are available to assist students in selecting courses that best meet students' interests and the requirements of transfer institutions.
 Because course requirements vary among four-year institutions, students should obtain current catalogs from the schools they plan to attend.